Rosy Grizzled Skipper (Pyrgus onopordi)

 alt. m

 24089 M a rather undistinguished upperside with no white marks particularly well developed, but about right for onopordi and there are good reasons why other species could be precluded.
-The date also rather precludes any other Pyrgus species 24089 could be confused with.
+The date also rather precludes any other Pyrgus species that 24089 could be confused with.
 185

 10227 F